 Precise pathway recommendation and country/s selection

-- No drug follows the same path of clinical development and varies with many factors.
-Hence determining the pathway is critical and there is no established gold standard set of steps.
+- No drug follows the same clinical development path and varies with many factors.
+Hence there is no established gold standard set of steps.

-- Some categories of drugs have access to accelerated and Fastrack approvals with minimal or no regulatory fee, priority review, application & evaluation fee exemptions, etc. Such options should be evaluated for applicability.
+- Some drug categories have access to accelerated and Fastrack approvals with minimal or no regulatory fee, priority review, application & evaluation fee exemptions, etc. The development team needs to explore such options.

 - Country/’s selection for conducting clinical trials is critical in the clinical development process.
-Region selection depends on product-related factors, regional factors, past trial conducting experiences, etc, and conducting country-level feasibility helps in identifying the best country/s for clinical development.
+Region selection depends on product-related factors, regional factors, past trial experiences, etc, and country-level feasibility helps identify the best country/s for clinical development.

 - This process evaluates the regulatory aspects, ICH and GCP compliance, ethics approval scenario, disease prevalence of target treatment, available patient population, patient recruitment and retention potential, qualified professionals, and facilitated site availability, logistics & site reach convenience, global acceptance of data generated and many more,

-Plan key studies required, establish efficient and effective study designs
+Plan key studies required, establish efficient and effective study design

-- Depending on the risk and the product category, a strategy has to be developed to establish the required studies and proper study design to comply with the regulatory requirements.
-Studies shall be designed in such a way that they utilize minimum resources and yet produce efficient data.
+- Depending on the risk and the product category, the development planner needs to establish the required studies and proper study design to comply with the regulatory requirements.
+An ideal study design utilizes minimum resources and yet produces efficient data.

-- Strategic planning includes determining an efficient study design, assessment criteria, number of subjects required, number of study sites required, analyzing the inclusion and exclusion criteria, etc.
+- Strategic planning includes an efficient study design, assessment criteria, number of subjects required, number of study sites, analyzing the inclusion and exclusion criteria, etc.

 - Considering adaptive trials, combining phases of trials, planning proof-of-concept trials, implementing new modern study designs such as umbrella, basket, and platform trials are part of the strategic planning.